Near Summit Point in Jefferson County, West Virginia — The American South (Appalachia)

 Topics and series.
 This historical marker is listed in these topic lists: Agriculture • Colonial Era • War, US Civil.
 In addition, it is included in the West Virginia Archives and History series list.
 A significant historical year for this entry is 1740.

 Location.
 39° 15.057′ N, 77° 56.722′ W. Marker is near Summit Point, West Virginia, in Jefferson County.
-Marker is on Summit Point Road (County Route 13) 0.2 miles east of McCormack Lane, on the right when traveling east.
+It is on Summit Point Road (County Route 13) 0.2 miles east of McCormack Lane, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 3735 Summit Point Road, Summit Point WV 25446, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker , measured as the crow flies.
-The History of White House Farm (here, next to this marker); Washington's Land (approx. 0.8 miles away); Richwood Hall (approx. 3.2 miles away); Locust Hill (approx. 3.4 miles away); "Claymont Court" (approx. 3.7 miles away); "Blakeley" (approx. 3.7 miles away); Cedar Lawn (approx. 3.9 miles away); Cameron's Depot (approx. 3.9 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: The History of White House Farm (here, next to this marker); Washington's Land (approx. 0.8 miles away); Richwood Hall (approx. 3.2 miles away); Locust Hill (approx. 3.4 miles away); "Claymont Court" (approx. 3.7 miles away); "Blakeley" (approx. 3.7 miles away); Cedar Lawn (approx. 3.9 miles away); Cameron's Depot (approx. 3.9 miles away).

 Also see . . .